Ehtesham Siddiqui: Acquittal

 On 21 July 2025, the Bombay High Court acquitted all twelve individuals convicted in the case, including Siddiqui.
 The court stated that the prosecution "utterly failed" to prove the case against the accused, citing issues such as unreliable witness testimony, questionable confessions, and lack of forensic evidence.

 Following the acquittal, Siddiqui and the other acquitted individuals were released from prison after spending over 17 years incarcerated.

+Siddiqui acquired 7 Degrees, 3 Diplomas and 13 certificate programmes during incarcerartion.

 Post-release life

 During his imprisonment, he pursued higher education and is now in the final semester of his law degree.
 He also became an advocate for the rights of wrongfully imprisoned individuals, using his experience to highlight issues within the justice system.

 Publications

 In 2024, Siddiqui authored a memoir titled Horror Saga, which provides a personal account of his experiences during his wrongful imprisonment and the broader issues within the Indian justice system.
 The book has been noted for its poignant and reflective narrative, shedding light on the challenges faced by individuals wrongfully accused and the systemic flaws that contribute to such injustices.